TechDocs/TechDocs/README.md

 // url2 == original
 ```

-As above, wildcards are bidirectionally used - original to translate and viseversa.
+As above, wildcards are bidirectionally used - original to translate and vice versa.

 ### Filter in URL